ShishirRJ/Arduino_Snake_Game/README.md

 **Piezo Buzzer (YL-44)**: Experience an opening and closing tune when you start and end the game.

-**7-Segment Display with TM1637 driver**: Keep track of your score throughout the game.
+**7-Segment Display with TM1637 driver**: Keep track of your score throughout the game and display highscore.

 **Potentiometer**: Adjust the game's difficulty by controlling the speed of the snake.

+**Jumper cables and Resistors**: Used to connect the components to the breadboard and Arduino.

 ### 4. Wiring Diagram
 |Device|Pin Number|